EpicWiz/howto-node-sequelize-express-expressHB/README.md

 2. `npm init -y` then `Enter`

 This will install all the node packages essential to this example.
-You can do each package one by one, or list them all at once as I did above. (ie: `npm install express` then `npm install sequelize` etc.)
+You can do each package one by one, or list them all at once as I did below. (ie: `npm install express` then `npm install sequelize` etc.)

 3. `npm install express sequelize sequelize-cli mysql2 body-parser method-override express-handlebars` then `Enter`